-Some models contain the Disk Encryption hard disk drive, Encryption solid-state drive, or Encryption hybrid drive.
+Some models contain the Disk Encryption storage device.
 This feature helps to protect your computer against security attacks on media, NAND flash, or device controllers by use of a hardware encryption chip.
-For the efficient use of the encryption feature, set a hard disk password for the internal storage drive.
+For the efficient use of the encryption feature, set a hard disk password for the internal storage device.